 This idea of relative sizing is the fundamental driver in Agile estimation.

-Using story points, each estimated story is assigned a value such as 2, 3 or 5.
-Although we’ve switched here from the pure abstraction of small, medium and large, it is important to remember that story points are still a relative measure.
+Using story points, each estimated story is assigned a value such as 2, 3, or 5.
+Although we’ve switched here from the pure abstraction of small, medium, and large, it’s important to remember that story points are still a relative measure.
 A value of 3 is meaningless by itself.
-All we know about a 3 is that it is larger than a 2 and smaller than a 5.
+All we know about a 3 is that it’s larger than a 2 and smaller than a 5.

 The increasing gaps in the Fibonacci scale are useful because as stories get larger, there are more uncertainties and estimation becomes more difficult.
 Generally, stories at the largest end of the spectrum are considered too large to reasonably estimate.
 These stories would be assigned 40 story points and be flagged to be broken down into smaller stories somewhere down the line.

 Velocity is a measure of a development team’s rate of progress.
 Just as you might express your rate of progress in a car in terms of miles per hour, in Agile we express velocity in terms of story points per sprint (iteration).

 Velocity is calculated by simply adding up the story points of all the stories completed by a team in a sprint.
 Consider that a team completed a 3-point story, a 7-point story, and a 10-point story during the prior 2-week sprint.
 Adding the three stories together gives a velocity of 20 points.

 Velocity becomes a useful measure when we make the assumption that, over time, teams tend to complete a similar amount of work in each sprint.
 We can use this information to plan better sprints with more realistic, accomplishable expectations.